khristinakokolus/microservices_architecture/README.md

-# Third lab: Microservices using Hazelcast Distributed Map
+# 4 lab: Microservices using the Messaging queue

 ## Prerequisites